Tanvii-08/CODSOFT--TASK-2/README.md

 <h4>
 Header Section: Add your name or a logo at the top.Optionally, include a brief introduction or tagline.

-About Section: Insert an image of yourself.
-Write a short bio highlighting your skills and experience.
+About Section: Insert an image of yourself.Write a short bio highlighting your skills and experience.

 Skills Section: List your key skills or areas of expertise.